MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/New-MgBetaEducationClassModule.md

 ## SYNOPSIS
 Create a new module in a class.
 Only teachers in a class can create a module.
-Modules start in the draft state, which means that students will not see the modules until publication.
+Modules start in the draft state, which means that students won't see the modules until publication.
+This API is available in the following national cloud deployments.

 ## SYNTAX